EricIO/draft-regext-epp-registry-lock/draft-skoglund-regext-epp-registry-lock.md

 by multiple registry lock contacts.
 A server MAY restrict the maximum number of registry lock contacts connected to a domain.

-TODO: Should registry lock contacts also be protected and not able to be updated/deleted?

 ### Status Values for Locked Domains

 Once a registry lock has been applied on a domain object the object MUST have the serverDeleteProhibited status value set on it.
+Additionally a new status value of domainLocked MUST be set on the domain object.

 ### Handling changes to a locked domain

-If a transform command is processed successfully, a server MUST respond with a result code of 1001 as defined in section 3 of {{!RFC5730}}, to indicate that the transform is awaiting authorization to be completed.
+If an update command for a locked domain is processed successfully, a server MUST respond with a result code of 1001 as defined in section 3 of {{!RFC5730}}, to indicate that the transform is awaiting authorization to be completed.
 If a transform command is authorized within the specified deadline a server MUST send a poll message indicating the successfull transform.

 Example poll message indicating success: